Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 ### Fermat Clients

-Fermat clients run the Fermat Framework, which in return run the Fermat Components (libraries, add-ons, plug-ins, GUIs, etc.).
+Fermat clients run the Fermat Framework, which in turn run the Fermat Components (Libraries, Add-ons, Plug-ins, GUIs, etc.).
 Clients adhere to the Fermat Client Protocol.

 <br>